Need an internet connection for your PC or laptop, but don’t want to use the public Wi-Fi? The solution is simple.

 Using tethering with your laptop or tablet may be faster than the public Wi-Fi in your favorite cafe, but it isn’t without problems.
 Here’s what you need to know about mobile tethering with an Android smartphone.

 The Answer To Universal Connectivity For Wi-Fi Tablets & Laptops

-For those of you who might be unaware (there won’t be many, but bear with me), “tethering” is the term given to connecting your phone via USB, Bluetooth, or WiFi to your computer and using the Internet connectivity from the phone to provide an Internet connection to the computer.
+For those of you who might be unaware (there won’t be many, but bear with me), “tethering” is the term given to connecting your phone via USB, Bluetooth, or Wi-Fi to your computer and using the internet connectivity from the phone to provide a connection to the computer.